David Artell: Grimsby Town

 On 27 November 2023, Artell was appointed head coach of EFL League Two club Grimsby Town on a contract until the end of the 2025–26 season, replacing former Rotherham United teammate Paul Hurst in the role.
-His first game in charge was a 1–1 draw at Milton Keynes Dons on 28 November, with his first victory coming on 9 December, a 2–1 victory against his former side Crewe Alexandra in his third game in charge.
+His first game in charge was a 1–1 draw at Milton Keynes Dons on 28 November, with his first victory coming on 9 December; a 2–1 victory against his former side Crewe Alexandra in his third game in charge.
 The 2023–24 campaign saw the Mariners finish 21st in League Two, with Artell's side securing safety in their penultimate game.

 In the 2024–25 campaign, his first full season in charge of the club, Artell oversaw a significant improvement at Grimsby.
-In December 2024, after leading his side to four wins out of six, Artell was nominated for League Two Manager of the Month, ultimately missing out to Walsall's Mat Sadler.
+In December 2024, after leading his side to four wins out of six, he was nominated for League Two Manager of the Month, ultimately missing out to Walsall's Mat Sadler.
 The Mariners narrowly missed out on a play–off place following a 1–0 defeat to AFC Wimbledon in their final game of the season.
 Grimsby finished the season ninth in League Two, 12 places higher than their final position the previous season.